 The CAP recommends CLIA certification for research laboratories that wish to return of individual-specific research results generated in their research laboratories directly to participants.
-However, as an alternative for consideration, if a potentially clinically significant finding occurred in a research laboratory that elects not to have CLIA certification, then the participant's provider should be advised to have the result confirmed in a CLIA certified laboratory.
+However, if a very significant finding occurred in a research laboratory that elects not to have CLIA certification, then the result should be confirmed in a CLIA certified laboratory.